whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 The command line option :option:`--tagstatcombine` can be used to generate aggregate tags that combine statistics from multiple tags.
-The combined tags are specified using `tag patterns`_ where `*` and `?` are supported as wildcards and `AND`,
+The combined tags are specified using :ref:`tag patterns` where `*` and `?` are supported as wildcards and `AND`,
 `OR` and `NOT` operators can be used for combining individual tags or patterns together.